Please enable JavaScript to ensure auto alt text generation works properly

 What AI screening tools do (and don't do)

-AI recruitment tools handle the repetitive early steps — parsing resumes, running knockout questions, conducting pre-screen interviews, generating transcripts and summaries — so you can focus on the candidates who are actually worth a conversation.
+AI recruitment tools handle the repetitive early steps: parsing resumes, running knockout questions, conducting pre-screen interviews, generating transcripts and summaries.
+That frees you to focus on the candidates who are actually worth a conversation.

 The line that matters: AI surfaces information.
 You make decisions.